MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-r-visuals.md

      ![Correlation plot code example](media/desktop-r-visuals/r-visuals-6.png)

-6. To get a larger view of the visualizations, minimize the **R script editor**.
-Like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting a specific section (such as sports cars) in the donut-shaped visual (the round visual on the right).
+6. To get a larger view of the visualizations, deselect the R visual or minimize the **R script editor**.
+Like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting a specific value, such as Auto or Manual, in the donut chart visual on the right.

     ![Larger visualization view](media/desktop-r-visuals/r-visuals-7.png)